ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 * native stack unwinding approaches offer stacktraces that are necessarily approximate (due to tail calls) and can be harder to interpret but have no runtime overhead in the non-failing case.
+* polyglot production environments often require visibility through foreign calls, which only DWARF backtraces can provide.

 Yet another design would be to relegate handling and reporting of backtraces completely to the runtime system.
-This would avoid the thorny design questions surrounding adding ``SomeExceptionWithBacktrace`` but we would lose out on many of the benefits of offering structured backtraces to the user.
+This would avoid the thorny design questions surrounding adding ``SomeExceptionWithBacktrace`` but we would lose out on many of the benefits of offering structured backtraces to the user and significantly complicate implementation.

 Implementation Plan